-- transform A scikit-image SimilarityTransform object. - source (numpy array) A 2D NumPy, CCData or NDData array of the source image to be transformed. - target (numpy array) A 2D NumPy, CCData or NDData array of the target image.
+- transform A scikit-image SimilarityTransform object. - source A 2D NumPy, CCData or NDData array of the source image to be transformed. - target A 2D NumPy, CCData or NDData array of the target image.
 Only used to set the output image shape. - fill_value (float) A value to fill in the areas of aligned_image where footprint == True. - propagate_mask (bool) Wether to propagate the mask in source.mask onto footprint.

-Returns A tuple (aligned_image, footprint). aligned_image is a numpy 2D array of the transformed source footprint is a mask 2D array with True on the regions with no pixel information.
+Returns aligned_image is a numpy 2D array of the transformed source. footprint is a mask 2D array with True on the regions with no pixel information.